tobru/nextcloud-openshift/README.md

 * Fill in the form and finish the installation.
 The DB credentials can be found in the secret `mariadb`.
 In the Webconsole it can be found under `Resources -> Secrets -> mariadb -> Reveal Secret`
-* Enable APCu in `config.php`.
-See also https://github.com/nextcloud/docker/issues/109

 **Hints**